-Before I state the theory, let me state that it is meant to be a theory and not a conclusive fact.
+Before I state the theory (or theories), let me state that it is meant to be a discussion on the different possibilities without concluding decisively on one as a fact.
 Furthermore, it is meant to be a possibility that does not contradict both Islam and science, of what is known to us today.
 If a theory can be devised that does not contradict both, then this, at a minimum, proves that evolution is not an Islamic problem and Muslims would/should have no problems textually to believe in it.
 Even furthermore, this theory does not challenge the scientific statements and viewpoints even though there are considerable differences (and perhaps gaps) in it.
 If Muslims are losing faith due to evolution, then they should know that even with such scarce data on evolution and its varying and numerous theories, there is nothing that contradicts Islamic text (see the theory below).
 Ideally it would be better to wait out and let science advance further to come up with better responses but an attempt has been made below to prove that it is not a subject to lose faith over and that nothing from science contradicts Qur’an or Hadith.

 In the Qur’an 2:21, we find that Allah informs us: O mankind, worship your Lord, who created you (1) and those before you (2), that you may become righteous.
 The beings in group (1) could either be mankind or those from mankind reading/listening to this verse.
 If it refers to those listening, then those before would be the previous people i.e. our ancestors.
 If the people in group (1) are the entire mankind (as indicated by the beginning of the verse), then those before you could refer to creatures before mankind.
 Allah knows best.